Psychodynamic Therapy in Asheville, NC

 The Psychodynamic Therapy Process

-Psychodynamic therapy is a process of deliberate personal examination.
+Psychodynamic therapy is an evidenced-based practice that uses language and the therapeutic relationship to guide a process of deliberate personal examination.
 We explore where we came from, the experiences that have shaped us, and deeply rooted narratives that continue to affect us today.
 It’s about peeling back the layers of past influences, unearthing old experiences, and understanding the deeper motivations behind our actions.
 Through this process, we come to know ourselves more completely and can begin to consciously navigate our lives in a way that is not dominated by unconscious patterns.
 Ultimately, psychodynamic therapy is about finding agency in our own narrative and having more space to make more conscious choices about the most important aspects of our lives.

 This type of work often requires frequent visits to the past, but we won’t get stuck there.
 We will revisit past experiences reflecting on the narratives that have shaped us and understanding how they continue to influence us today.
 We work to uncover those deeply ingrained stories that often run in the background of our lives, stories that influence our behaviors and our emotional responses without us even realizing it.
 At the same time, we will give attention and respect to your life in the here-and-now.
 This type of integration allows us to make meaningful, sustained change in the present.